Charliesolo/be-nc-news/README.md

 ## Minimum Requirements

-In order to run this API you must have minimum version of node 6.9.0
+In order to run this API you must have minimum version of node of 6.9.0 and a minimum version of PSQL of 16.4

 ---